dkargatzis/terraform-aws-eks-efs-csi-driver/README.md

 Before the example, you need to:

 - Get yourself familiar with how to setup Kubernetes on AWS and how to create EFS file system.
-- When creating EFS file system, make sure it is accessible from Kubernetes cluster.
-This can be achieved by creating the file system inside the same VPC as Kubernetes cluster or using VPC peering.
+- Install EFS CSI driver and create an EFS file system and its storage class using this module.

-- Install EFS CSI driver using this module.
+**_Note: Make sure that the EFS file system is accessible from Kubernetes cluster.
+This can be achieved by creating the file system inside the same VPC as Kubernetes cluster or using VPC peering._**

 #### Example links
 - [Static provisioning](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/examples/kubernetes/static_provisioning/README.md)